-April 10, 2018 marked the last day of employment in a high-stress work environment.
-Work had begun to steal away my private life and I was tired and unhappy.
+April 10, 2018 marked the abrupt end of a high-pressure career.
+Work had begun to steal away my private life and I was exhausted and unhappy.
 Surely, there had to be more to life?
 I finally hit my breaking point and found myself without a job – years earlier than I had planned.
 But honestly, my sudden joblessness felt like a new beginning, a chance to create a better version of myself.